agnusmaximus/cyclades/README.md

 <div align="center"><img
 src="https://raw.github.com/agnusmaximus/cyclades/master/images/Matrix%20Completion%208%20threads%20-%20Movielens%2010m.png"
-height="400" width="525" ></div> <em> Here Cyclades initially starts slower than Hogwild due to the overhead of partitioning the conflict graph.
-But by having better locality and avoiding conflicts Cyclades ends up slightly faster than Hogwild in terms of running time.
+height="400" width="525" ></div> <em> Cyclades initially starts slower than Hogwild due to the overhead of partitioning the conflict graph.
+But by having better locality and avoiding conflicts Cyclades ends up slightly faster in terms of running time.
 In this plot both training methods were run for the same number of epochs, with the same learning rate.
 Note this graph was generated using the "custom" updater to optimize for performance. </em>

 Additionally, for various variance reduction algorithms we find that Cyclades' serial equivalance allows it to outperform Hogwild in terms